albertvisser/scripts/readme.rst

 **notetree**

-    starts up Doctree's predecessor
+    starts up Doctree's predecessor.
+No arguments.

 **permit.py**

     Python script to change file and directory permissions after copying over from Windows.
 Argument works like with ''morefromdos.py'' except for all files instead of just .py ones.
 I wrote and used these scripts when I copied my old CGI apps over from Windows to Linux.
+Basically a nicer version of *chmodrecursive.py*.

 **probreg**

-    starts up my 'probreg' application from a standard location. takes no arguments.
+    starts up my 'probreg' application from a standard location.
+Takes no arguments.

 **probreg_sql**

-    the same for the version using sqlite. also takes no arguments.
+    the same for the version using sqlite.
+Also takes no arguments.

 **readme.rst**

-    this file
+    this file.

+** settings.py**

+    Configuration values for the fabfile in this directory, mostly for the mercurial repo stuff.

+** sort_and_compare.py**

+    Compare two textfiles after sorting them first.
+Arguments: two existing file names.

 **sort_file.py**

     copy of a Python script I wrote on Windows to sort a (text) file from within Total Commander.
 Takes one argument: the file to sort.
+Ask for one if you omit it.The result is stored in the same directory under a different name, but can also be saved in a temporary location if appropriately called (as in *sort_and_compare.py*)

+**sortxml.py**

+    Reorders an XML file according to a common attribute of the sub-topmost elements.
+Projected to be part of a sort_and_compare script like the one above for text files, as such it is meant for data-like XML applications which is not the most clever use of XML in my opinion.
+I should know, I'm guilty of having done this myself quite a lot... in fact, that's what I started this for.

 **totalcmd**